Passport Photos Overview:

 Your pose is also important to consider.
 Passport photos are standardized to help with identification procedures.
 All photos should be taken with your face forward, and no profile shots are accepted.
 You should wear normal clothes and keep your face neutral.
 Despite your desire to say cheese, most photos no longer feature smiles, and your eyes must be open and directed straight at the camera.
 Any weird expressions or poses will not be allowed.

-Glasses are acceptable if you wear them regularly, but your eyes must be visible through them.
+As of November 1st, 2017 eyeglasses are only acceptable if you wear them regularly with a doctors letter, but your eyes must be visible through them.
 Therefore, if there is a glare on your glasses, the photo is not usable.
 Hats are allowed when worn for religious reasons, but even then, the hat cannot obscure your visage.
 Children are expected to adhere to the same guidelines, and they must be photographed alone.
 The only exception applies to newborns, who can be photographed while sleeping.

 While you may be worried about other parts of your paperwork, bad photos are often cited as reasons for a denied application.
 The most common reasons that photos are rejected include tilted faces, grainy images, obscured eyes and physical damage to the photo.
 Passport photos are also commonly rejected for being composed incorrectly with a background that is not plain or a face that is not facing the camera.
 Be mindful of the requirements so you can get your passport approved and start your adventures around the world.